-The appointments will be carried out by our team of expert pharmacists and fully trained St John Ambulance crew, at our drive through centre at our head office in Leeds.
-All of our team will be wearing the appropriate PPE and conform to the highest NHS and COVID-19 hygiene standards.
+The appointments will be carried out by our team of fully trained healthcare professionals at our vaccination centres across England.
+As with all NHS sites, social distancing measures are still needed in health care settings and so all of our team will be wearing appropriate PPE and conform to the highest NHS safety standards.

 How the Pharmacy2U flu vaccination service works